mvolkmann/blog/src/python/python-compared-to-js.md

 | if/else if/else | `if (cond1) sOrB1 else if (cond2) sOrB2 else sOrB3` | `if cond: block1 elif cond2: block2 else: block3` |
 | ternary         | `cond ? trueValue : falseValue`                     | `trueValue if cond else falseValue`               |

-In JavaScript the following evaluate to `false` in a boolean context:
+In JavaScript the following evaluate to `false` in a Boolean context:
 `undefined`, `null`, `false`, `0`, `NaN`, and an empty string, Unlike in Python, in JavaScript empty collections evaluate to `true`.
 These include arrays, objects, `Map` instances, and `Set` instances.

-In Python the following evaluate to `false` in a boolean context:
+In Python the following evaluate to `false` in a Boolean context:
 `None`, `False`, `0`, `0.0`, `0j` (complex), an empty string,
 or an empty range/list/tuple/set/dict.
-Unlike in JavaScript, in Python the "not a number" value `math.nan` evaluates to `true` in a boolean context.
+Unlike in JavaScript, in Python the "not a number" value `math.nan` evaluates to `true` in a Boolean context.

 Here's an example of using a Python ternary statement.